-HBP can affect anyone.
-However, it's more common in African American adults than in Caucasian or Hispanic American adults.
-In relation to these groups, African Americans:
+High blood pressure is more common in African American adults than in Caucasian or Hispanic American adults.
+Compared with these ethnic groups, African Americans:

-- Tend to get HBP earlier in life
+- Tend to get high blood pressure earlier in life.

-- Are less likely than Caucasians to achieve target control levels with HBP treatment
+- Are less likely to achieve target blood pressure goals with treatment.

-You're more likely to develop prehypertension or HBP if you’re overweight or obese.
-The terms “overweight” and "obesity" refer to body weight that’s greater than what is considered healthy for a certain height.
+You are more likely to develop prehypertension or high blood pressure if you’re overweight or obese.
+The terms “overweight” and “obese” refer to body weight that’s greater than what is considered healthy for a certain height.

-Many unhealthy lifestyle habits can raise your risk for HBP, including:
+Unhealthy lifestyle habits can raise your risk for high blood pressure, and they include:

 - Drinking too much alcohol